Doing the Environmental Drag

 After passing several nervous smokers we finally hit the front gate and into the show proper.
 We received our ballots with instructions on the voting.
 The winning cat gets 1000 bucks.. what does a cat do with 1000 dollars?
 I did not know until I saw it…..

 What is it?
 Good question.
 It is a scene of utter foolishness and fools parting with their money.
-Rows upon rows of kitty condo cages crammed together, all customised I guess, according to each cat’s personality.
+Rows upon rows of kitty condo cages crammed together, all customized I guess, according to each cat’s personality.
 Some of the cages proudly displayed an elaborate ribbon or two declaring their superiority.
 In each deluxe luxury unit lie a cat, flaked out and asleep surrounded by an array of cat accessories the likes I have never seen.
 These cats were tired and worn-out like overdone starlets sleeping it off in the lap of luxury.
 Who knows how long before they end up frantically mewing in a locked car in the parking lot out there with the others.

 Just keep those ribbons coming Fluffy……